Wholesale Market Participation via Competitive DER Aggregation: DERA Wholesale Market Participation

-Consider a transmission network with $M$ buses.
-Without loss of generality, we assume $N$ PoAs at the distribution network are connected to each bus of the transmission network and all prosumers are aggregated by the proposed DERA model.
-Denote $U_{in}$ as the aggregated prosumer utility function at the $n$-th PoA of the $i$-th transmission network bus, $\gbf_n:=(g_{in})_{i\in[M]}$ and $\dbf_n:=(d_{in})_{i\in[M]}$ are respectively the BTM DG generation and energy consumption for the prosumer, $E_i(D_i)$ is the bid-in benefit function of the flexible demand at bus $i$ when consuming $D_i$, and $C_i(P_i)$ is the bid-in cost function for the generator at bus $i$ when producing $P_i$.
-For simplicity, we assume each transmission bus has bids from one elastic demand and one generator.
-Denote $\Dbf:=(D_i)_{i\in [M]}$, $\Pbf:=(P_i)_{i\in [M]}$, $ \Sbf\in \mathbb{R}^{L\times M}$ as the parameter for the DC power flow model of the transmission network, and $ \Fbf \in \mathbb{R}^L$ the line flow limit for $L$ branches of the transmission network. \begin{lemma}[Wholesale market clearing with DERA] When prosumers participate in the wholesale market indirectly through the proposed DERA model with offer/bid curve (\ref{Q-P}), the social welfare $\mbox{\sf SW}_{\mbox{\rm DERA}}$ is the optimal value of The sum of the DERA surplus and prosumers' surpluses, denoted by $ S_{\mbox{ DERA}}$, can be computed by \beq \eeq where $d^{\star}_{in}$ is the optimal solution of \eqref{eq: SS_CC}, which equals \eqref{eq:d*}. \end{lemma} Proof of this Lemma in Appendix~\ref{sec:lemma1} relies on showing that pricing and dispatch results from \eqref{eq: SS_CC} are at the bidding curve of DERA, \ie \eqref{Q-P}.
-With the optimal dual variable $\lambda^{\star}\in \mathbb{R}$ for the power balance constraint \eqref{eq: PB} and $\mubf^{\star}\in \mathbb{R}^L$ for the line flow limit \eqref{eq: network}, the market clearing LMP over $M$ buses is defined by $\pibf_{\mbox{ LMP}}: =\mathbf{1}\lambda^{\star}-\Sbf^\intercal \mubf^{\star}$, where $\pibf_{\mbox{ LMP}}:=(\pi_i^{\mbox{ LMP}})_{i\in [M]}$.
-The aggregated prosumer utility in \eqref{eq:SWDERA}, and constraints for energy consumption and distribution network access in \eqref{eq: dLBUB} \eqref{eq: networkLBUB} come from DERA's offer/bid (\ref{Q-P}).
+Consider a transmission network with $I$ buses.
+At each bus of the transmission network, we assume $M$ PoAs at the distribution network are connected, and $N$ prosumers are aggregated by the proposed DERA model.
+Denote $U_{in}$ as the concave utility function for the $n$-th prosumer at the $i$-th transmission network bus. $\gbf_n:=(g_{in})_{i\in[I]}$ and $\dbf_n:=(d_{in})_{i\in[I]}$ are respectively the vectors of BTM DG generation and energy consumption for the prosumers.
+For simplicity, we ignore the number of energy-consuming devices for each prosumer, \ie $K=1$, in this section.
+At each transmission bus, we sum up all load-serving entities and generators into one demand function and supply function.
+The load-serving entity at bus $i$ purchases electricity $e_i$ with a concave benefit function $B_i(e_i)$.
+The generator at bus $i$ produces $p_i$ with a convex cost function $C_i(p_i)$.
+Denote $\ebf:=(e_i)_{i\in [I]}$, $\pbf:=(p_i)_{i\in [I]}$. $ \fbf \in \mathbb{R}^L$ is the line flow limit for $L$ branches of the transmission network. $ \Sbf\in \mathbb{R}^{L\times I}$ is the network parameter for DC power flow model. \begin{lemma}[Wholesale market clearing with DERA] When prosumers participate in the wholesale market indirectly through the proposed DERA with offer/bid curve (\ref{Q-P}), social welfare $\mbox{\sf SW}_{\mbox{\rm DERA}}$ is the optimal value of the convex problem The sum of the DERA surplus and prosumers' surpluses, denoted by $ S_{\mbox{ DERA}}$, can be computed by \beq \eeq where $d^{\star}_{in}$ is the optimal solution of \eqref{eq: SS_CC}, which equals \eqref{eq:d*}. \end{lemma} Proof of this Lemma in our appendix relies on showing that pricing and dispatch results from \eqref{eq: SS_CC} are at the bidding curve of DERA, \ie \eqref{Q-P}.
+With the optimal dual $\lambda^{\star}\in \mathbb{R}$ for the power balance constraint \eqref{eq: PB} and $\mubf^{\star}\in \mathbb{R}^L$ for the line flow limit \eqref{eq: network}, the market clearing LMP over $I$ buses is defined by $\pibf : =\mathbf{1}\lambda^{\star}-\Sbf^\top \mubf^{\star}$, where $\pibf :=(\pi_i)_{i\in [I]}$.
+The prosumer utility in \eqref{eq:SWDERAobj}, and constraints for energy consumption and distribution network access in \eqref{eq:CLU}\eqref{eq:DLU} come from DERA's offer/bid (\ref{Q-P}).